Okipa/laravel-utils-dotfiles/readme.md

 - buildProjectConfig.sh : .env, dockerfiles and docker-compose files customization script.
 - buildDinghyNginxProxyConfig.sh : nginx-proxy reverse proxy project configuration.

-### .utils/git/submodules
+### .utils/git/submodules/
-- install.sh : install all the project git submodules.
+- install.sh : install all the project git submodules (with the `--init --recursive` options by default).
-- update.sh : install or update all the project git submodules.
+- update.sh : install or update all the project git submodules (with the `--recursive --remote` options by default).

 ### .utils/helpers/
 - checkVariableIsDefined.sh : check that the environment variable given in parameter is defined.